Felix-Asante/dpm-delivery-mobile/README.md

 ## License

-Private / All rights reserved (or add your chosen license).
+Private / All rights reserved.

 ---

-## Contributing

-Contributions are welcome.
-Please open an issue or PR and follow the existing code style and structure.